Information-Theoretic Generalization Bounds for Deep Neural Networks: Introduction

 The information-theoretic study of generalization was initiated by \cite{xu2017information,russo2019much,bu2020tightening}, where the generalization error was controlled by the mutual information between the input and output of the learning algorithm.
-These results capture the intuition that a learning algorithm generalizes when it extracts relevant information from the training data while disregarding irrelevant information (cf. \cite{DNNs_Tishby2017,DNNs_ICLR2018,amjad2019learning,goldfeld2019estimating,goldfeld2020information} for related work on the information bottleneck principle for deep learning).
-Inspired by this novel perspective, many followup works set to derive tighter bounds, e.g., using chaining arguments \cite{asadi2018chaining} or conditional mutual information \cite{hafez2020conditioning,haghifam2020sharpened,steinke2020reasoning}.
+These results capture the intuition that a learning algorithm generalizes when it extracts relevant information from the training data while disregarding irrelevant information, such as sample noise.
+This intuition aligns with the compression/clustering phenomena observed between input features and learned representations (cf. \cite{DNNs_Tishby2017,DNNs_ICLR2018,amjad2019learning,goldfeld2019estimating,goldfeld2020information} for related work on the information bottleneck principle for deep learning).
+Inspired by this novel perspective, many followup works set to derive tighter bounds, e.g., using chaining arguments \cite{asadi2020chaining} or conditional mutual information \cite{hafez2020conditioning,haghifam2020sharpened,steinke2020reasoning}.
 Information-theoretic bounds that employ other information/discrepancy measures were also explored, encompassing $f$-divergences, $\alpha$-R\'enyi divergences, the generalized Jensen-Shannon divergence, the Wasserstein distance, and more~\cite{esposito2019generalization,aminian2022learning,aminian2021information,lopez2018generalization,wang2019information}.
 Some works have attempted to obtain information-theoretic generalization bounds by considering specific optimization algorithms.
 Generalization of the stochastic gradient Langevin dynamics (SGLD) was studied in \cite{pensia2018generalization,haghifam2020sharpened,wang2023generalization}, capturing the effect of training iterations, step size, and noise level.
 By relating the dynamics in SGLD to stochastic gradient descent (SGD), generalization bounds for SGD were also derived \cite{neu2021information,wang2022on} .
-However, these previous works did not relate the generalization bounds to the architecture of DNNs.
+The most relevant work by Asadi and Abbe \cite{asadi2020chaining} exploited the multilevel structure of DNNs to propose a novel training algorithm based on multilevel entropic regularization.
+However, these previous works did not establish generalization bounds that elucidate the the relationship between the strong generalization capability of DNNs and their architecture.
 Our goal is to fill this gap by quantifying the effects of the network depth, layer width, activation functions, and injected stochasticity on generalization.